Documentation

 Note that while structured

-the preferred approach is to instead set the dedicated response_format
+(Zod schemas are not supported in the Python SDK), the preferred approach is to instead set the

 .model()